Multiple business entities

 Entity-specific merchant email addresses

-The Billing Contact Email address is used as the "from" address on all transaction emails and appears on all invoices and receipts.
-Keeping this accurate for each entity ensures customers always see the right contact information.
+The Billing Contact Email is the "from" address on all transaction emails and appears on invoices, receipts, hosted pages, and the cancel authorization copy on hosted invoice pages.

 To preview which email address will appear on an invoice, click Invoice Preview when creating or modifying a subscription or one-time purchase.
-You can also check which entity is assigned to a customer's account or subscription to determine which billing contact email they'll see.

-Automatic assignment of entities by subscriber location
+Automatic assignment by subscriber location

 How automatic assignment works